co-z/dotfiles/README.md

-# mydotfiles
+# Chris' Dotfiles

-Arch Linux Dotfiles
+These are my configuration files deployed on my personal Linux systems.